aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 4, the duration increases by 12 min or the radius increases by 5ft.

 **Global**: The mirage lasts for a day and has a radius of 400ft.
-For every 4 extra MP the mirage lasts for an extra day or its radius increases by 400ft.
+For every 2 MP dice above 8 the mirage lasts for an extra day, or its radius increases by 400ft.

 ___
 ### Rejuvenate Land